rkociniewski/word-reverser/README.md

 git clone git@gitlab.com:powermilk-default/reverse-words.git
  ```

-If you decide using this one, I assume you know a basics of GIT
+If you decide to use this one, I assume you know the basics of GIT

 - By download ZIP file.
 You need to just
   download [this file](https://gitlab.com/powermilk-default/reverse-words/-/archive/master/reverse-words.zip).